CarlosCraveiro/einstein-boltzmann-statistics/README.md

 xdg-open http://127.0.0.1:8888/notebooks/scripts/main.ipynb
 # Otherwise, just open the link above in your preferred browser
 ```
+For more details about the software dependencies (which include Python dependencies) of this project, look in the `shell.nix` file.

 ## Authors

 | Student                               |  USP ID  |